qaware/qaware-blog-source/content/posts/chaos-engineering-the-status-quo.md

 ## Workshop

-If you want to learn more about using Chaos Toolkit and Chaos Mesh, join our remote workshop "Choas Engineering on Azure AKS" on March 29, 2021.
-More infos and Infos & registration: [www.containerconf.de](https://www.containerconf.de/lecture_workshop.php?id=12764)
+If you want to learn more about using Chaos Toolkit and Chaos Mesh, join our remote workshop "Chaos Engineering on Azure AKS" on March 29, 2021.
+More infos and registration: [www.containerconf.de](https://www.containerconf.de/lecture_workshop.php?id=12764)

-{{< figure figcaption="Workshop: Choas Engineering on Azure AKS" >}}
+{{< figure figcaption="Workshop: Chaos Engineering on Azure AKS" >}}
-  {{< img src="/images/chaos-engineering/workshop.png" alt="Workshop: Choas Engineering on Azure AKS" >}}
+  {{< img src="/images/chaos-engineering/workshop.png" alt="Workshop: Chaos Engineering on Azure AKS" >}}
 {{< /figure >}}

 ## Image sources